kuzzleio/documentation/src/api/1/controller-memory-storage/srem/index.md

 ## Response

-Return the number of removed members.
+Returns the number of removed members.

 ```javascript
 {